turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 - [ ] (partially complete)
 - [ ] (not started)

-If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:
+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here (remember to reflect on what you have control over, what you want to try differently this week, and what habits you can utilize to get back on track):

 1. Describe one of your strengths
 * What is something you have learned to do well (list a skill)?